weverthonmachado/ggreveal/README.md

 [![R-CMD-check](https://github.com/weverthonmachado/ggreveal/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/weverthonmachado/ggreveal/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`ggreveal` makes it easy to present data on ggplot2 graphs incrementally.
+`ggreveal` is an R package that makes it easy to present data on ggplot2 graphs incrementally.
 The functions in this package take a plot and break it down into a series of intermediary plots that can be shown in sequence (e.g. in different slides).
 Like this:

 <img src="man/figures/unnamed-chunk-2-1.gif" width="100%" />

 *Why* would you want to do that?
-Because it’s fun — and often very useful in teaching and academic presentations.[^1]
+Because it’s fun — and often very useful in teaching and academic presentations.

-[^1]: Note

 ## Installation